Frequently Asked Questions

 How are teams selected?

 The ECJVC coaches conduct all tryouts.
-Our coaches will run drills and evaluate each girl’s skills and potential.
+Our coaches will run drills and evaluate each athlete’s skills and potential.
 The tryout process consists of both drills and game play.
 Keep in mind, the coaches can select players who will make-up individual teams after the first round of tryouts.

 Am I guaranteed to make a team if I try out?